eLearning to the Rescue: Nonprofits Overcome Pandemic Stresses by Leveraging the LMS

 Not all nonprofits are doing well, however.
 Nonprofits with missions not directed related to the pandemic or this year’s other crises — arts nonprofits, for example — have been suffering.

 The arts and entertainment sector of the nonprofit industry has lost 35% of its workforce since March while education nonprofits have lost 13% percent of their workers.
 Those workers that are still employed are learning to work in different ways.
 Many nonprofit workers have been working from home since the start of the pandemic — which can be grueling for staffers who aren’t used to remote work.

 Many nonprofits have found themselves inundated with volunteers.
 With millions of people out of work and looking for things to do and ways to help, many are turning to volunteer work.
 This is great, but creates a challenge when fewer staff members are tasked with managing large numbers of volunteers.
 How do you engage and train volunteers safely when everyone is remote?

 Fortunately there is a template for training and working with large numbers of volunteers.
 Take Girl Scouts San Diego, an organization with a small paid staff that’s used to working with thousands of volunteers.
 Last year, the organization used remote learning to double the amount of volunteers who took training.
 With 14,000 volunteers, it was impossible to get everyone in the same place at the same time, even pre-pandemic, but online training brought training to the volunteers, and helped GSSD disseminate important information — from a distance.

 GSSD isn’t the only non-profit to use remote training to help organize and inform volunteers.
-Learn more about how other nonprofits use online learning to engage their volunteers remotely by reading the latest SAP Litmos paper on nonprofits and how they meet their volunteer challenges.
+Learn more about how other nonprofits use online learning to engage their volunteers remotely by reading the latest Litmos paper on nonprofits and how they meet their volunteer challenges.